thrishapraveen/cse15l-lab-reports/lab1.md

 /home/lecture1
 ```

 Working directory: Before the command was run, `/home` was the working directory.
-After the command was run, the working directory changed to `/home`.
+After the command was run, the working directory was still `/home`.

 Why I got this output: The command `cd` requires a path to a drectory as an argument, which is `lecture1/` here.
 The command `cd` anyways doesn't output anything, but in the next line, you can see the new directory since `lecture1/` is a correct path to a directory.